-In last year’s budget, the administration proposed massive cuts and program eliminations for many existing infrastructure programs.
+In last year's budget, the administration proposed massive cuts and program eliminations for many existing infrastructure programs.
 Many advocates fear that funding for any new infrastructure package would have to be offset by cuts to existing programs.
-There will likely be even more pressure on the appropriations process this year given the deficit impact of tax reform, the cost of disaster relief, and desire for additional defense spending.
+There will likely be even more pressure on the appropriations process this year given the deficit impact of tax reform, the cost of disaster relief, and the desire for additional defense spending.

 How much of the funding burden can local governments bear?

 The shift to great reliance on local funding will be tricky.